Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says when to use (quick overview of installed commands) and when not to use (not for LLM tool discovery) with direct alternatives (tool-list).
+Explicitly states when to use (quick overview) and when not (not for structured discovery), with alternative tools named.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.